Aravinda89/Project-Portfolio/README.md

 **Car Wheel Alignment Screen Image OCR**

-Developed a comprehensive system for car wheel alignment screen image OCR.
+Car wheel alignment machines are essential tools in auto repair shops, providing precise measurements of a vehicle's wheel alignment.
+The screen display of these machines typically shows various key parameters that technicians use to adjust the alignment of the wheels.
+The goal of this project is to extract parameters from wheel alignment machine screen images.
+We have developed a comprehensive system for OCR (Optical Character Recognition) of car wheel alignment screen images.

 - Conducted wheel alignment screen type classification to categorize different types of screens accurately.
 - Implemented OCR techniques to extract wheel alignment information from various types of wheel alignment screen images obtained from repair shops.